nathancrank/dotcom/_posts/2017-03-10-lego-set-no.-205.md

 	post-image.html
 	image="2017-03-10-205-A8E5E38B-34E1-4A12-B140-144E2B22961B.jpg"
 	alt="A single red brick.
-Noteworthy is the early stud style, with a slight bezel, and the wordmark rendered in the original typeface, not the later san-serif used in plastic stamping and moulding."
+Noteworthy is the early stud style, with a slight bezel, and the wordmark rendered in the original typeface, not the later san-serif used in plastic stamping and moulding." size="half"
 %}

 {% include
 	post-image.html
 	image="2017-03-10-205-2D460DFF-D45A-4F99-9FA7-C78E3D7485C9.jpg"
 	alt="The bottom side of the red brick.
-Noteworthy is the interior text that still reads 'Pat Pend'."
+Noteworthy is the interior text that still reads Pat Pend." size="half"
 %}

 {% include